appacademy/Module-2-Resources/week-4/w4-review-guide/w4-study-guide.md

 - Reading specs and writing code based on the test code
 - Writing parent and child classes, including their constructors and setting up instance variables, both ones that are immediately/default set upon instantiation and those created by passing in variables in the constructor.
-- importing and exporting modules using module.exports (HINT!!: pay attention to how files are pulled into the spec file to tell you how to export them)
+- Importing and exporting modules using module.exports (HINT!!: pay attention to how files are pulled into the spec file to tell you how to export them)
-- writing instance methods that access properties of instances of a class within another class
+- Writing instance methods that access properties of instances of a class within another class
-- using instanceof to see if something is a child of a parent class
+- Using instanceOf to see if something is a child of a parent class
-- throwing errors if a condition is not met
+- Throwing errors if a condition is not met